joshuaonyibe24/Project-Recommendation-Engines/README.md

 User-User Based Collaborative Filtering: To build better recommendations for the users of IBM's platform, I examined users with similar interaction patterns.
 Items interacted with by similar users are then recommended.

-Content Based Recommendations: Using NLP techniques, I developed a content-based recommendation system that suggests articles based on the content similarity.
+Content Based Recommendations: I developed a content-based recommendation system that suggests articles based on the content similarity.

-Matrix Factorization: Finally, I employed a machine learning approach to build recommendations through matrix decomposition.
-This method helps predict new articles an individual might interact with based on user-item interaction data.

 # Data